 - All farmed animals are sent to the slaughterhouse when they have outlived their usefulness; and the pragmatic necessity of production efficiency ensures that their death is brutal despite every assurance to the contrary.

 - And most importantly, what right do we have to impose any suffering at all on another living being?
 We need to look very closely at why many of us feel so strongly that we have the right to appropriate every aspect of an animal’s life, invade their intimate bodily functions and exploit their familial bonds.

 Acknowledge an Animal’s Right to Life

-We put the animals first and seek to end their suffering.
-The important distinction between abolition and regulation is that we aim to reduce the number of animals who suffer, by abstaining from the consumption of meat, fish, dairy and eggs.
+We put the animals first and seek to end their suffering, not reduce it.
+The important distinction between abolition and regulation is that we aim to reduce the number of animals who suffer, not the extent of the suffering the individuals experience.
+We adovate abstaining from the consumption of meat, fish, dairy and eggs.
 We will not endorse the arbitrary distinction of less suffering being more acceptable than more suffering.

 Setting Your Moral Compass

 However, just as suffering is subjective, so too is our understanding of moral standards.
 We ask that you seriously look at what constitutes conscious eating for you.
 You cannot hold other people accountable for the choices you make in your life.
 It is not up to the suppliers, the farmers, the retailers or your social circle.

 This is entirely your own decision.
 You hold the power in your hands to change the world.
 By purchasing the products you want, you endorse the practices behind them.
 Taking the time to honestly examine what you call food and why will yield dividends in terms of peace of mind and clarity of purpose.

 Your views will change and shift over time, but ultimately, you will realise that you cannot have one foot in each camp.
 You will need to decide what values you want to base your life on: greed and palate satisfaction or ethics and justice.

 Do you have any questions about a vegan lifestyle?